LagoVista/docs/guides/listener/description.md

+**Standard Documentation**

+The relevant standard NuvIoT documentation is accessable via the Help Resources section below.

+Here is the main documentation for <a href="https://support.nuviot.com/help.html#/pipelinemodules/listener" target="_blank">Listeners</a>

+**What is a Listener**

+A listener is way to define ingress into your solution and define the attributes for that ingress.

+**What are Listeners used for**

-**Listeners are part of the pipeline modules used to monitor a port, protocol or service for messages from your devices**
+Listeners are used to monitor a port, protocol or service for messages from your devices.

-To allow for maximum reuse and scalability, build your application as a set of Pipeline Modules.
-Once the Listener receives a message that is handed off to the Planner to determine processing, a Route is created.

-A route is a series of Pipeline Modules that are executed sequentially to perform processing on incoming messages.

-The following are the default Pipeline Modules that make up a typical route:

-Sentinel - Authenticates and potentially decrypts the message Input Translator - Extracts values from the input message Workflow - Performs any business logic and prepares output messages Output Translator - Converts outputs from the workflow back into a format that the device can understand Transmitter - Sends values back to the device, either directly or by queueing them Most of the time, message business logic is done in the Workflow Module.
-The workflow allows for a significant amount of customization in the form of scripting and creating State Machines.
-If these don't meet your needs, you can always create Pipeline Modules with custom code and deploy them as containers to participate in the device workflow.
+**Listener (Tutorial)**

+We will show you the minimum set up necessary to get a listener added to the system, as well as some of the more elaborate set up with more options enabled.

+**_Recommendation:_**

+_You will get better benefit from the guides, if you have a "manual" and/or other information of a sensor and/or actuator (devices) available.__

+**Listeners are part of the pipeline modules**

+Here is the main documentation for <a href="https://support.nuviot.com/help.html#/pipelinemodules/index" target="_blank">Pipeline Modules</a>